postcss/autoprefixer/README.md

   properties.
 Default is `false`.
 * `stats` (object): custom [usage statistics] for `> 10% in my stats` browsers query.
+* `browsers` (array): list of queries for target browsers.
+Try to not use it.
+  The best preactive is to use `.browserslistrc` config or `browserslist` key in `package.json` to share target browsers with Babel, ESLint and Stylelint.
+See [Browserslist docs] for available queries and default value.

 Plugin object has `info()` method for debugging purpose.